opengeogroep/AERIUS-QGIS-plugins/documentation/03_generate_calc_input.md

 After pressing `save`, the GML will be generated.
 A link to the file will be displayed in the message bar on top of your map.
 If anything goes wrong, an error will be displayed there.

-## IMAER Version
+## Using the exported GML file

+The generated GML file can be imported using the interface at [Aerius Calculator (NL)](https://calculator.aerius.nl/) for starting the calculation.
+It is possible to import multiple files before starting the calculation, which you can use when having multiple maplayers with emission data (and different geometry types).

-The version of the generated GML file is `IMAER 3.1` and will at this moment only work in the pre-release of AERIUS Calculator!
+**The version of the generated GML file is `IMAER 3.1` and will at this moment only work in the pre-release of AERIUS Calculator!!**